Misson, Nottinghamshire: History

 Significant repairs were carried out to the fabric of the church in 1882 and 1886, but on 23 September 1893 the tower was hit by lightning.
 Large pieces of masonry crashed down through the building, and four fires started, which caused considerable damage.
 The quick-thinking parish clerk, Robert Pinder, entered the building to rescue a chest of documents, including the parish registers and the insurance policy.
 Most of the building, apart from the chancel, was too damaged to be usable, but enough repairs had been made by June 1894 to allow the Bishop of Southwell to reopen it, although reconstruction continued for another two years.

 Herbert H Skinner was the vicar from 1927 to 1933, and early in his term of office, the county council threatened to take over the Misson Church of England School because it did not meet the education authority's standards.
 This move seemed to be favoured by many in the village, but Skinner insisted that he was in the process of improving standards.
 In 1930 he was given a three-month ultimatum by many parents, who said they would withdraw their children from the school if things did not improve, but the threatened strike was called off at the last minute.

+As well as the parish church, there were a significant number of Methodists within the village.
+A Methodist Society was first formed in 1793, although they did now have a building in which to meet.
+They built a chapel in 1818, although its site is not known, and the Primitive Methodists built one in 1822, again at an unknown location.
+A survey conducted in 1851 showed that 140-160 people attended the parish church, 100 adults plus 25 children formed the congregation of the Wesleyan Methodist chapel, while the Primitive Methodists attracted 15 people on Sunday morning and 69 in the evening.
+A new Primitive Methodist chapel was built close to the parish church in 1873, and a new Wesleyan Methodist chapel was constructed on Top Street in 1897.
+Both buildings have since been converted to houses.
+There was also a Primitive Methodist chapel at Misson Springs between the 1890s and the mid-20th century, when it was demolished.

+During the First World War, a camp for prisoners of war was established to the north of the village, just to the south of the railway line.
+They were a 'migratory gang', who worked within the agricultural sector.
+During the Second World War, another camp was established at the site of the present Misson Mill, which housed prisoners of war and displaced people.